-Plants that grow in medium light are sort of the perfect plant.
-They can tolerate some direct light, but not a lot.
+Plants that grow in medium light are the perfect plant.
 They like light, so bright light is good, but not direct light.
 They’re good to go near a west or southeast window.
 Keep reading to find out more about what indoor plants do well in medium light conditions.

 Indoor Plants That Need Medium Light